CrackerA/hello-world/README.md

 Trying my best with this code, but getting overwhelmed.
 There is so much direction nothing straight forward to follow. i.e like juce.
 Can't get past the first tutorial..

+It's copy and paste the code into the modules.